Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Application: Forest degradation

 Results are shown below for application of the multilevel filter to vector field data.
-From the Sentinel 2 dataset used in the previous experiment, the same landcover of $75 \times 75$ pixels is extracted.
+From the Sentinel 2 dataset used in the previous experiment, the same land cover of $75 \times 75$ pixels is extracted.
 However, here we do not compute the EVI index from individual optical bands but instead use all of the optical bands 1 - 6 (blue, green, red, near-infrared, shortwave infrared 1 and shortwave infrared 2) as a vector field defined on the land cover.
-The covariance functional matrix across all bands is estimated and the eigenspace is constructed for $M = 51$ eigenfunctions.
-The anomaly sequence is computed from the vectorial field multilevel filter $\bw(\bx,\omega) = \sum_{l=0}^n \sum_{\psi^{l,k}_{p} \in D^{l}_{k}} \sum_{D^{l}_{k} \in \mcD^l} d^{l,k}_{p} \bpsi^{l,k}_{p}(\bx)$ for each available \emph{day}.
+The covariance functional matrix across all bands is estimated and the eigenspace is constructed for $M = 60$ eigenfunctions.
+The anomaly sequence is computed from the vectorial field multilevel filter $\bw(\bx) = \sum_{l=0}^n \sum_{\bpsi^{l,k}_{p} \in D^{l}_{k}} \sum_{D^{l}_{k} \in \mcD^l} d^{l,k}_{p} \bpsi^{l,k}_{p}(\bx)$ for each available day.

 It is advantageous to study forest degradation by incorporating all correlations of the anomalies across spatial and band data.
 In Figure \ref{PR:Fig6} sizes of anomalies for days 3344, 3484 and 3704 are shown.
-Due to scaling of the data, anomalies are divided by 1000 and colored yellow if they are larger than 3.
-For \emph{day} 3344 sizes of anomalies $E^{l,k}_p$ are shown for each cell $B^{l,k}_{p}$.
-Anomalies are relatively small, as only the grasslands present the largest changes in vegetation.
-On \emph{day} 3484 part of the tree cover is removed, and sizes of the anomalies increase significantly.
+For each cell $B^l_k \in \mcB^l$, $l = 0,1,2,3$, the size of the anomaly $E^l_k$ is calculated and the corresponding $p$-value.
+For day 3344 sizes of anomalies $E^l_k$ are shown for each cell.
+Anomalies are relatively small.
+However, for the cell $B^0_0$ we observe a small $p$-value, which indicates that changes have already occurred.

+On day 3484 part of the tree cover is removed, and sizes of the anomalies increase significantly.
 This is consistent with the scalar EVI anomaly map shown in Figure \ref{PR:Fig4}.
-On \emph{day} 3704 the forest has essentially recovered, but in contrast to the scalar EVI, data sizes of anomalies increase further.
-This is due to the near-infrared (band 4) spectral data that reflect new chlorophyll from forest regrowth.
-This is consistent with Figure \ref{PR:Fig7} where the anomaly signaled by the near-infrared band increases significantly at \emph{day} 3704.
+On day 3704 the forest has essentially recovered, but in contrast to the scalar EVI, the anomalies increase further.
+This is due to the near-infrared (band 4) spectral data that reflect the new chlorophyll from forest regrowth.
+This is consistent with Figure \ref{PR:Fig7} where the anomaly signal led by the near-infrared band increases significantly by day 3740.